-The Fourth of July, like so many holidays in our culture, centers on food-based celebrations.
+The Fourth of July, like so many holidays in our culture, centers on food, which means it can be hard for people with an eating disorder.
 Sure, there are fireworks, but before they begin, there are BBQs and cakes and ice cream.
-Food-based celebrations are always a challenge for someone who is in recovery from an eating disorder.
-While our disorders are not only about food, highly-stimulating situations combined with food often equal eating disorder triggers.
+Food-based celebrations are usually a challenge for someone in recovery from an eating disorder.
+While our disorders are not only about food, highly stimulating situations combined with food often trigger eating disorder behaviors.

 Stimulation = stress, and stress is a trigger

-Most of us who have eating disorders are highly sensitive people.
-This means that situations that may be non-stiumlating for others can be overly stimulating for us.
-High stimulation, even if it is positive stimulation caused by being with friends and loved ones, is felt as stress.
+Many people who have eating disorders are highly sensitive people.
+This means that situations that may not be stimulating for others can be overly stimulating for them.
+Stimulation, even if it is positive stimulation caused by being with friends and loved ones, is stressful.

 If you have a child who has an eating disorder, consider first whether a highly stimulating environment is appropriate at this stage in treatment.
-If your child is still in the early stages of learning healthy coping mechanisms, you may want to avoid or at least limit the time spent at highly-stimulating events.
+When your child is still in the early stages of learning healthy coping mechanisms, you should avoid or at least limit the time spent at highly stimulating events.

-If you child is well into recovery, consider how much stimulation is manageable, and review with your child in advance the healthy coping mechanisms they find helpful in highly stimulating situations.
+If your child is well into recovery, consider how much stimulation is manageable.
+Also, review with your child in advance which healthy coping mechanisms they find most helpful in highly stimulating situations.

 Parties = food, and food is a trigger

 Almost every Fourth of July party involves a large spread of food.
-We tend to celebrate the Fourth of July with chips and dips, barbecued hot dogs and hamburgers, pasta and potato salads, and, of course, ice cream, American flag cakes and berry pies with extra whipped cream.
-These foods feel nostalgic and wonderful to most people, but for those of us who have eating disorders, they can be deeply triggering.
+We tend to celebrate the Fourth of July with chips and dips.
+We like hot dogs and hamburgers, pasta and potato salads, ice cream, American flag cakes, and berry pies with extra whipped cream.
+These foods feel nostalgic and wonderful to most people, but for people who have eating disorders, they can be deeply triggering.

 If your child is in the early stages of recovery, the mere thought of being around that much food may be too much to deal with.
-On the other hand, a child who is well into recovery may work with you on a pre-party food plan and have some signals prepared for you during the event in case things get uncomfortable.
+A child well into recovery may work with you on a pre-party food plan and have some signals prepared for you during the event in case things get uncomfortable.

-If you decide to attend a Fourth of July party with your child who is in recovery for an eating disorder, consider the following pre-party checklist:
+If you attend a Fourth of July party with your child in recovery for an eating disorder, consider the following pre-party checklist:

 - Discuss how long is a reasonable amount of time to attend a party, and plan accordingly.